Defense Acquisition Regulations System, Department of Defense (DoD).

 Notice and request for comments regarding a proposed extension of an approved information collection requirement.

-In compliance with the Paperwork Reduction Act of 1995, DoD announces the proposed extension of a public information collection requirement and seeks public comment on the provisions thereof.
+In compliance with the Paperwork Reduction Act of 1995, DoD announces the proposed revision and extension of a public information collection requirement, and seeks public comment on the provisions thereof.
 DoD invites comments on: Whether the proposed collection of information is necessary for the proper performance of the functions of DoD, including whether the information will have practical utility; the accuracy of the estimate of the burden of the proposed information collection; ways to enhance the quality, utility, and clarity of the information to be collected; and ways to minimize the burden of the information collection on respondents, including the use of automated collection techniques or other forms of information technology.
-The Office of Management and Budget (OMB) has approved this information collection requirement for use through October 31, 2017.
+The Office of Management and Budget (OMB) has approved this information collection requirement for use through November 30, 2020.
 DoD proposes that OMB extend its approval for use for three additional years beyond the current expiration date.

 You may submit comments, identified by OMB Control Number 0704-0272, using any of the following methods:

-Email: email@example.com.
-Include OMB Number 0704-0272 in the subject line of the message.
+○ Email: email@example.com.
+Include OMB Control Number 0704-0272 in the subject line of the message.

 Comments received generally will be posted without change to http://www.regulations.gov, including any personal information provided.